MadeiraData/sql-clr-ics/README.md

 `[ @sequence = ] sequence`

  Is the sequence of the calendar event message.
 The parameter is of type **int**, with a default of 0.
 Unless **@method** is specified as 'CANCEL', in which case the default would be 1.
 Proper usage of this parameter is important when updating existing calendar events, since each consecutive update must have a higher sequence number than the one before it.
+This parameter maps to the [SEQUENCE property of the iCal spec](https://www.kanzaki.com/docs/ical/sequence.html).

 `[ @prod_id = ] 'prod_id'`

  Is the PRODID property of the calendar meeting.
 The parameter is of type **nvarchar(255)**, with a default of 'Schedule a Meeting'.
+This parameter maps to the [PRODID property of the iCal spec](https://www.kanzaki.com/docs/ical/prodid.html).

 `[ @use_reminder = ] 1 | 0`

  Determines whether to add a reminder to the event.
-The parameter is of type **bit**, with a default of 1 (true).
+The parameter is of type **bit**, with a default of 1 (true), which adds a [VALARM component](https://www.kanzaki.com/docs/ical/valarm.html) to the iCal document.

 `[ @reminder_minutes = ] reminder_minutes`

  Is the number of minutes to set for the event reminder.
 The parameter is of type **int**, with a default of 15.
+The parameter maps to the [TRIGGER property of the iCal spec](https://www.kanzaki.com/docs/ical/trigger.html).

 `[ @require_rsvp = ] 1 | 0`

  Determines whether participants are required to respond with an RSVP.
 The parameter is of type **bit**, with a default of 0 (false).
 If this parameter equals to 0 (false), then all participants are assumed to have accepted their invitation, without requesting a response.
+The parameter maps to the [PARTSTAT](https://www.kanzaki.com/docs/ical/partstat.html) and [RSVP](https://www.kanzaki.com/docs/ical/rsvp.html) properties of the iCal spec.

 `[ @recipients_role = ] 'REQ-PARTICIPANT | OPT-PARTICIPANT | NON-PARTICIPANT | CHAIR'`

  Is the meeting role for the participants specified in the **@recipients** parameter.
 The parameter is of type **nvarchar(15)**.
-The parameter may contain one of the following values:
+The parameter may contain one of the following values, as per the [ROLE property of the iCal spec](https://www.kanzaki.com/docs/ical/role.html):

 - REQ-PARTICIPANT
 - OPT-PARTICIPANT